jboss-developer/jboss-eap-quickstarts/app-client/README.md

-app-client: Application Client to run with the JBoss EAP appclient container
+app-client: Use the JBoss EAP Application Client Container
 ======================================================
 Author: Wolf-Dieter Fink
 Level: Intermediate
 Technologies: EJB, EAR, AppClient
-Summary: Shows how to use the JBoss EAP application client container to support injection
+Summary: The `app-client` quickstart demonstrates how to code and package a client app and use the JBoss EAP client container to start the client Main program.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>